ginfung/ginfung.github.io/_posts/2019-06-07-partial-persistence.md

 }
 ' width="600pt"/>

-## 2. Partial Persistance
+## 2. Partial Persistence
-The persistance of some data structure is the ability to keep all versions of that.
+The persistence of some data structure is the ability to keep all versions of that.

-**Partial persistance:** the data structure (DS) can be updated only in latest version.
-And we can **access (NOT CHAGE)** any field in any version.
+**Partial persistence:** the data structure (DS) can be updated only in latest version.
+And we can **access (NOT CHANGE)** any field in any version.
 Versions are linearly ordered as follows,

 <img src='https://g.gravizo.com/svg?
 digraph G {